eriksank/nacl-cli/README.md

 ## Synopsis

-`nacl-cli` is a program that provides a text-based, serialization format for Daniel Bernstein's `tweetnacl` library by using the `philanc/luatweetnacl` bindings.
+`nacl-cli` is a program that provides a text-based, serialization format for encrypting/decrypting with Daniel Bernstein's `tweetnacl` library by using the `philanc/luatweetnacl` bindings.
 I have called it "armour", similar to the option in PGP.

 `nacl-cli` only handles encryption/decryption.